moonline/UW.Olivos-Roche/Paper.rst

 In the last years installed speed humps are quite dangerous for bicycles, as they need to be crossed diagonal.

 .. figure:: images/IMG_20190518_173202-furnier-warnes.jpg
-   :width: 80%
+   :width: 90%

-   Typical local street in Olivos Roche (Rastreador Fournier St. / Ignacio Warnes St.)
+   A typical local street in Olivos Roche (Rastreador Fournier St. / Ignacio Warnes St.)

 In the morning or evening, bicycling may also be a security problem, as it happens from time to time, that bicyclists are assaulted on low activity streets.